timtwotoes/URLBuilder/README.md

 This produces an URL https://api.themoviedb.org/4

-Appending to an URL, given the previous URL looks like this:
+Appending to an URL, given the previous URL, looks like this:

 ```
 let appendedURL = modifiedURL.appending {